-Raise the Stakes: The Ultimate Guide to Building Suspense in a Plot
+How to Raise the Stakes: The Ultimate Guide to Building Suspense

 I didn’t have that.

 As I jogged, I wondered how I could work a false ending into my story.
-When I saw it, I stopped dead in my tracks, stunned that I hadn’t seen it before.
+When I finally envisioned it, I stopped dead in my tracks, stunned that I hadn’t seen it before.
 I knew readers wouldn’t see it coming, either.

 I wrote that epiphany into the final version of my book, and the feedback from readers talking about the jaw-dropping twist at the end has made it worth every ounce of extra work.